smithm4949/14-tech-blog-challenge/readme.md

 ## Installation and Deployment

-This application is not deployed.
-All api routes are working but I did not have time to complete the frontend.
+This application is deployed and can be [viewed live here](https://warm-taiga-81787.herokuapp.com/).

 ## Authors and acknowledgment